zibbini/vimbaPy/docs/vimbaPy.md

 ```

-Note that we can specify different arguments at whichever stage we choose, so if we wanted to enclose all the arguments in one method call for better code readability we can:
+Note that we can specify different arguments at whichever stage we choose, so if we wanted to enclose all the arguments in one method call we can:

 ``` python